DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

       of those segments, thus the fewer the segments, the quicker we will get the mapping.
 NOTE: we may speed it by using tree searching in future.

+* ``rte_vhost_driver_set_features(path, features)``

+  This function sets the feature bits the vhost-user driver supports.
+The vhost-user driver could be vhost-user net, yet it could be something else, say, vhost-user SCSI.

 * ``rte_vhost_driver_session_start()``

   This function starts the vhost session loop to handle vhost messages.
 It